HosokawaR/chatgpt-discord-bot/README.md

 ## How to use in Discord

+1. Check the authorization of SERVER MEMBERS INTENT and MESSAGE CONTENT INTENT in "Privileged Gateway Intents" of Discord Developer Portal
-1. Invite the bot to your server.
+2. Invite the bot to your server.
 You can get the invite link from the Discord Developer Portal.
-2. You can talk with the bot by mentioning it and typing your message.
+3. You can talk with the bot by mentioning it and typing your message.

 Example
 ![image](https://github.com/HosokawaR/chatgpt-discord-bot/assets/45098934/68ec4969-8552-4dc5-8845-b7290e526299)